kurt-krueckeberg/language-translation-dictionary-lookup/docs/config.md

 ## Configuration

-Copy `src/sample-config.xml` to the root directory of your application as `config.xml` and modify it with your Systran Pro or DEEPL API key(s).
+Copy `src/sample-config.xml` to the root directory of your application as `config.xml` and modify it with your API key(s).

-Tne .xml file looks like this.
-Modiy `add-your-key-here` to  be your actual API key.
+Tne `.xml` file format is shown below.
+Modify the `add-your-key-here` with your actual API key.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>